Live Streaming Server – How to Build One, and Should You Do It?

 On the other hand, using live video streaming platforms or dedicated media streaming servers is like buying a semi-cooked meal kit from the grocery store.
 Media streaming server software makes the video streaming process simpler.
 Imagine putting together that same healthy, home-cooked meal on busy weeknights, But in a quarter of the time and with much less effort.

-If you’re still curious about what it takes, we’ll give you the rundown on how to build your own video streaming server.
-Then we will highlight some risks and pitfalls of creating and operating your own live stream server and provide alternatives to self-hosting video.
+If you’re still curious about what it takes, we’ll give you the rundown on how and why to build your own video streaming server.
+Then we will highlight some risks and pitfalls of creating and operating your own live streaming solution, and provide alternatives to self-hosting video.

 Let’s get to it.